Human Resource Services

 2. Contact the temporary staffing agency to provide a description of duties, qualifications and anticipated pay rate based on the position.
 The staffing agency will attempt to provide temporary employee(s) meeting those specifications.
 Let them know if you would like to interview candidates before they begin working.

 3. Staff hired through a temporary staffing agency are the employee of the temporary agency.
 The on-site UNI supervisor will need to sign weekly timecards verifying hours worked and keep in touch with the staffing agency as to the length of the temporary assignment.
-The temporary agency will bill you the gross wages along with a % mark-up to cover their administrative costs.
-Inquire with the temporary agency for more information about this.
+The temporary agency will bill you the gross wages along with a percentage mark-up to cover their administrative costs.
+Inquire with the temporary agency for more information.